basho/riak-dotnet-client-api/features.markdown

 Current Features
 ----------------

-The current released of CorrugatedIron, v0.1.0, has the following features:
+The current release of CorrugatedIron has the following features:

 * Riak cluster support:
     * One or more nodes in the cluster.